suwebdev/wats3010-embedded-media/README.md

-wats1010-embedded-media
+WATS 3010: Embedded Media
 =======================

 This is the resource repository for the Embedded Media assignment, part of WATS
-1010: Introduction to Web Development.
+3010: Introduction to Web Development.
 Please note: **This repository is large.**

 The goal of this assignment is to explore the features and capabilities